 - Decide if all attendees should have the same experience or if role-based access to rooms or content is preferred.

 - Adjust the agenda and components to work better for a virtual format with attendees joining online.
-Click here to view our 2019 Virtual Conference benchmark report for best practices.
+Click here to view a 2019 Virtual Conference benchmark report for best practices.

 - Attendees joining from their computer will have a much shorter attention span compared to a physical conference.
 For example, if a physical conference is usually an 8-hour day, break it up over two days (4 live hours per day) for a virtual conference.